nicofretti/ettore/README.md

 - Initial assumption | A person who is already registered on the Ettore platform, decides to log in.
 - Normal functioning | The subject goes to the Ettore homepage, this is the only page accessible to users who have not yet logged in.
 From this page the subject clicks on the "Login" button.
 At this point a form appears in which it is asked to enter the following information: email address and password.
 To send the form, the "Login" button is clicked, which is only active if the form is correctly filled in.
 The user is redirected to the page with the list of courses (courses taught if the user is a professor, otherwise followed courses) which will initially be empty. |
 - What can go wrong | The email entered is not valid.
 For our purposes, consider a valid email that has visible characters both to the left and to the right of an @ character.
 The check is done in real time and the "Login" button is not clickable if the email does not satisfy the format just described.
 The email used has not been registered.
 In this case, the "Login" button can be pressed but then a message of error is displayed.
-- Other activities | TODO: Can one user loggin at the same time in two different places? |
+- Other activities | A user can log in at the same time with two different devices. |
 - Final system state | The user is logged in and can access the platform. |

 ### Scenario 1.3 - Creating a course